Telefonica/mistica-icons/README.md

-### Mistica icons
+### Mistica icons.
+What is this?
-This repo contains all icons that is working in [Mistica Design Libraries](https://github.com/Telefonica/mistica-design-libraries) now.
+This is the repo that contains all icons that is working in [Mistica Design Libraries](https://github.com/Telefonica/mistica-design-libraries) now.
+The icons that there is here are **the only source of true** from the design team in icons.
+If you have any question, please you can ask directly in the Slack channel `#designsystem`
 ### Documentation
 You can find more information and how to use this repo in the [Wiki](https://github.com/Telefonica/mistica-icons/wiki).
 ### Search in the repo